-- Plover has experienced strong population growth over the past three decades, growing by 69 percent while the County and State both grew by over 20 percent. - Household growth over the past decade was higher than for either the County or State.
-The average household size is 3.00, much higher than that of the County or State. - Plover had more children, up to age 19, and greater or equal percentages of people aged 25 to 54.
-As a result, Plover's median age is 33.3, significantly lower than the County at 36.3 and the State at 36.0.
+- Hewitt has experienced only modest population growth over the past three decades, growing 12 percent while the County and State both grew by over 20 percent. - Household growth over the past decade was higher than for either the County or State.
+The average household size is 2.79, higher than that of the County or State. - Hewitt had more people in the age groups from 35 to 64, which contributed to the Town's median age of 39.3, as compared to 36.3 and 36.0 for the County and State.